madprops/airc/README.md

 ---

-There's a global !who command that causes all instances to report.
+There's a global !report command that causes all instances to report.

-Each bot also has an individual mentioned `who` command to report alone.
+Each bot also has an individual mentioned `report` command.

 ---